OpenNebula: History

 The OpenNebula Project was started as a research venture in 2005 by Ignacio M. Llorente and Ruben S. Montero.
 The first public release of the software occurred in 2008.
-The goals of the research were to create efficient solutions for managing virtual machines on distributed infrastructures.
-It was also important that these solutions had the ability to scale at high levels.
+The goals of the research were to create efficient services for managing virtual machines on distributed infrastructures.
+It was also important that these services had the ability to scale at high levels.
 Open-source development and an active community of developers have since helped mature the project.
 As the project matured it began to become more and more adopted and in March 2010 the primary writers of the project founded C12G Labs, now known as OpenNebula Systems, which provides value-added professional services to enterprises adopting or utilizing OpenNebula.

 Description

 OpenNebula orchestrates storage, network, virtualization, monitoring, and security technologies to deploy multi-tier services (e.g. compute clusters) as virtual machines on distributed infrastructures, combining both data center resources and remote cloud resources, according to allocation policies.
 According to the European Commission's 2010 report "... only few cloud dedicated research projects in the widest sense have been initiated – most prominent amongst them probably OpenNebula ...".

 The toolkit includes features for integration, management, scalability, security and accounting.
 It also claims standardization, interoperability and portability, providing cloud users and administrators with a choice of several cloud interfaces (Amazon EC2 Query, OGF Open Cloud Computing Interface and vCloud) and hypervisors (VMware vCenter, KVM, LXD/LXC and AWS Firecracker), and can accommodate multiple hardware and software combinations in a data center.

 OpenNebula is sponsored by OpenNebula Systems (formerly C12G).

 OpenNebula is widely used by a variety of industries, including cloud providers, telecommunication, information technology services, government, banking, gaming, media, hosting, supercomputing, research laboratories, and international research projects.
-The OpenNebula Project is also used by some other cloud solutions as a cloud engine.
-OpenNebula has grown significantly since going public and now has many notable users from a variety of industries.

-Notable users from the telecommunications and internet industry include Akamai, Blackberry, Fuze, Telefónica, and INdigital.